 \section{Supplementary Material for Sec.
 7}

-\subsection{System Dynamics.}
+\subsection{System Dynamics}

-We evaluate our approach on a car moving in a two-dimensional plane with state variables given by the $x$ and $y$ coordinates.
-The control input is two-dimensional and determines the velocity and steering angle of the car.
+We evaluate our method using a 2D car model with state variables $(x, y)$.
+The control input is two-dimensional consisting of velocity and steering angle of the car.
 The input space is defined as